 When an employee in Canada is under suspicion and also in denial

-In Canada, when there is cause for suspicion that an employee has an ASAD, but the employee denies that he or she has any issues, the employer has a legal “duty to inquire.”
-Ideally, you should train management in your organization regarding how to fulfill this duty.
+In Canada, when there is cause for suspicion that an employee has an addiction or substance use disorder (ASUD) but the employee denies that he or she has any issues, the employer has a legal “duty to inquire.”
+Ideally, you should train management in your organization regarding their obligations for fulfilling this duty.

 Procedures for investigating suspicion or incidents

 Investigations may occur when there is cause for suspicion or in response to an incident.
 Your procedure should explain how to decide when an investigation is complete and how to decide when further investigation is required.
 When further investigation is required, it’s often appropriate to have an independent medical evaluation conducted by doctors with both addiction and occupational medicine expertise.
 Don’t forget that you must take all necessary precautions to protect employee confidentiality throughout an investigation.